Managing Makefile Projects

 5. Create a File Watcher for the Makefiles

 Now we can create a File Watcher to follow up the changes in the Makefiles.
-Let's navigate to GNU Makefile type located in the project root and subdirectories (note the, create a new File Watcher and assign it to all the files of
+Let's navigate to custom watcher.and add () a new

 6. Modify the Makefiles